 And our Incubator Program’s idea validation course will most definitely help you determine whether or not you should continue pursuing the startup idea before making any long-term commitments.
 It will help you build a foundation for the business, which is critical to build upon so you can have a successful business.

-We also dig deeper into the causes of startup failure within that program, and our Accelerator Program does even more of that, but also gives you even more guidance on how to prevent any of those reasons for failure from occurring – and so much more.
+We dig deeper into the causes of startup failure within the incubator program.
+And our Accelerator Program gives you even more guidance on how to prevent any of those reasons for failure from occurring – and so much more.
 Just see below.

 Startup Industry Influencers’ Opinions on Startup Failure